tannergooding/designs/accepted/2021/workloads/workload-installation.md

 - When the standalone bundle is uninstalled, it will remove its ref count key, and then uninstall the MSI if a newer MSI hasn't been installed and there are no other ref counts
 - The custom bundle finalizer will remove the ref created by the MSI (Standalone) IAL implementation, and uninstall the MSI if there are no other refs

+### Garbage collection

+The garbage collection process for the Standalone Windows IAL will be similar to the .NET SDK managed IAL implementation, just with a different method of storing the workload and workload pack installation records.

+- Get installed SDK versions and map them to SDK feature bands (ie 6.0.200-preview6 or 6.0.205 would map to 6.0.200)
+- Get installed workloads for current SDK feature band
+- Using current workload manifest, map from currently installed workloads to all pack IDs and versions that should be installed for the current band
+- Iterate over installed workload pack records (in registry under ``HKLM\SOFTWARE\Microsoft\dotnet\InstalledPacks\<Pack ID>\<Pack Version>`)
+  - Read the `DependencyProviderKey` value under the workload pack installation record key
+  - Read workload pack MSI reference count keys, which will have the path `HKLM\Software\Classes\Installer\Dependencies\<DependencyProviderKey>\Dependents\Microsoft.NET.Sdk,<SDK Band>`
+  - Delete any reference count keys corresponding to an SDK band which is no longer installed
+  - If the pack ID and version is not in the list that should be installed for the current band, then delete the reference count key for the current band (if it exists)
+  - If there are now no reference count keys for the workload pack MSI, then the workload pack can be garbage collected
+    - Uninstall the MSI
+    - Uninstalling the MSI should delete the workload pack ref counting key and the workload pack installation record key in the registry, as they were created by the MSI when it was installed
+    - Delete the MSI from the package cache

 ## VS (Willow) IAL Implementation
 - What's the priority on this?
 Do we really need it (especially at first)?